aio-libs/create-aio-app/README.md

 `--redis` - add redis to the template

 ## Contributing
-The `create-aio-app` it's boilerplate from aiohttp community for aiohttp community.
+The `create-aio-app` it's a boilerplate from aiohttp community for aiohttp community.
 So, feel free to make some suggestion in the issue or make pull requests.
 We will be happy 😀.
-See CONTRIBUTING.md for more information on how to contribute to `create-aio-app`.
+See CONTRIBUTING.md for more information about how to contribute to `create-aio-app`.

 ## License